 The YCHPS hybrid engine compliant with National V emission standards is the latest design incorporating the YC4EG gas engine with an ISG generator.
 The system can be operated in buses with hybrid or full electric operating systems with an external plug-in system.
-The engine is designed for use in 7 to 10 metre coaches and buses.
+The engine is designed for use in seven to ten meter coaches and buses.